 · Transporting oxygen around the body in red blood cells.

-A diet high in protein, particularly combined with fibre, is also great for keeping you fuller for longer and reducing your food cravings (increased satiety).
+A diet high in protein, particularly when combined with fibre, is also great for keeping you fuller for longer and increasing satiety.

 How much do I need?

-The quantity of protein you require can differ significantly based on age, activity level and your ultimate health ‘goal.
-It is therefore difficult to provide a “one size fits all” approach.
+The quantity of protein you require can differ significantly based on age, activity level and your health ‘goals'.
+Therefore, it is difficult to provide a “one size fits all” approach.

 If you are undertaking more intense and regular physical activity, your body will require more daily protein to recover, ranging from 1.2 to 2 grams per kilogram of body weight.
-If you are more sedentary, a regular and varied diet is adequate to perform the essential bodily functions ranging from 1-1.2g grams per kilogram.
+If you are more sedentary, a regular and varied diet is adequate to perform the essential bodily functions ranging from 1 to 1.2g grams per kilogram.

 How can I get it?